yjeanrenaud/yj_homebridge_internet_sensor/README.md

 ]
 port = 99 #any port available on your host running this script
 ```
-you may also specify the port as argument to the script, e.g.
+ also specify the port as argument to the script, e.g.
 `python3 yj_homebridge_internet_sensor.py 99`
 # usage
 just run the script by
-`python3 yj_homebridge_internet_sensor.py` or, if you whish `chmod a+x`and then `.\yj_homebridge_internet_sensor.py`
+`python3 yj_homebridge_internet_sensor.py` or, if you whish `chmod a+x`and then `.\yj_homebridge_internet_sensor.py`.
-you may also use cron to run it automatically at system start in a `screen` (install screen first via `sudo apt-get update && sudo apt-get install screen`
+You may also use cron to run it automatically at system start in a `screen` (install screen first via `sudo apt-get update && sudo apt-get install screen`
 `$crontab -e`
 and insert the following line at the end:
 `@reboot screen -dmS yjhbinets python3 /FULL/PATH/TO/SCRIPT/yj_homebridge_internet_sensor.py`